It's Galileo Groundhog Day! You can keep asking the same question, but it won't change the answer

 Blighty: If EU won't let us play at Galileo, we're going home and taking encryption tech with usREAD MORE

-Without question, Galileo positioning satellite work is leaving the UK, with Airbus confirming that its most recent bid for contracts on 24 April was predicated on work happening in France and Germany.
+Without question, work being done on the Galileo positioning satellite system is leaving the UK, with Airbus confirming that its most recent bid for contracts on 24 April was predicated on work happening in France and Germany.

 Unless compromise can be reached, that process will continue for EU-funded projects.